alon-codes/psychological_test/README.md

 `VITE_SERVER_URL=localhost:3000`

 ## Server .env
-No need for env in the server
+No need for env in the server, SQLite database file will be created.